 The Harm & Evidence Research Collaborative (HERC) was formed in 2015 out of what was known as The International Centre for Comparative Criminological Research (ICCCR), which itself had been established in December 2003.
 In 2010, ICCCR was formally partnered with the Centre for Crime and Justice Studies; in 2015, this partnership was formally extended.

-Active for well over a decade, The Book History Research Group has made a number of major contributions to the development of English subject both nationally and internationally, and has attracted substantial amounts of both internal and external research funding, including three major AHRC grants.
+Active for well over a decade, The History of Books and Reading (HOBAR) Research Collaboration has made a number of major contributions to the development of English subject both nationally and internationally, and has attracted substantial amounts of both internal and external research funding, including three major AHRC grants.
 Members of the group have produced publications in authorship studies, printing, publishing, reading, textual studies, literacy and popular culture, the history of drama, manuscript culture, digital humanities, globalization, children's literature and scholarly editing.

 This is the portal to The Open University’s groundbreaking research in Innovation and International Development, an area that reflects the OU’s deep commitment to educational opportunity and social justice.
 Building on the university’s leadership in open learning and partnership to promote debate, our work is frequently able to shape both policy and practice at the highest levels.